 Dosage: Capsules, oil and softgel; generally five 500-mg capsules per day.
-For rheumatoid arthritis (RA), 540 mg daily to 2.8 g daily in divided doses.
+Evening primrose for arthritis, specifically for rheumatoid arthritis (RA), 540 mg daily to 2.8 g daily in divided doses.
 Evening primrose oil may take up to six months to work.

 Origin: Oil from cold-water fish such as mackerel, salmon, herring, tuna, halibut and cod, which are all rich sources of the omega-3 fatty acids, EPA and DHA.
 Your body can’t make them, so you need to get them from fatty fish or supplements.

 Claims: Reduces inflammation and morning stiffness.
 Treats rheumatoid arthritis (RA), lupus, psoriasis, depression and Raynaud’s phenomenon.
 Important for brain function and may inhibit RA development.

 What we know: Omega-3s block many sources of inflammation, including prostaglandins (pro-inflammatory cytokines) and inflammation-causing leukotrienes.
 They’re also converted by the body into powerful anti-inflammatory chemicals.